Breathing Techniques: A Guide to the Science and Methods

 Myth 1: “Deep Breathing” Is Healthy

 Deep breathing commonly refers to take big, large-volume breathing.
-We’ve been told time and time again that deep breathing is good for us, but it’s not the depth of the breath that actually helps us.
+We’ve been told time and time again that take a deep breath is good for us, but it’s not the depth of the breath that actually helps us.
 In fact, deep breathing usually causes us to increase our breath size far above normal so that we lose our carbon dioxide balance.

 Truth: Slow, Shallow, Breathing from the Diaphragm Is Healthy

 The deep breathing myth comes from a misunderstanding of what’s good about the practice.
-Deep breaths are usually slow and located in the diaphragm, both of which are good things.
+Take a deep breath is usually slow and located in the diaphragm, both of which are good things.
 In other words, it’s not the depth of the breath that’s good for us.
 It’s taking slow breaths and using our belly to breath.

 Myth 2: We Need As Much Oxygen As We Can Get